-SA Objectives Comments Ideas for mitigation

-1. Housing Unknown

-2. Health

-3. Heritage Depends upon whether land is designated.

-4. Crime

-5. Social

-6. Biodiversity and Green Infrastructure

-7. Environment and Landscape

-8. Natural Resources and Flooding Depends upon the location.

-9. Waste

-10. Energy and Climate Change

-11. Transport Retains current travel pattern.
+SA Objectives Comments Ideas for mitigation 1.
+Housing More land may be available for redevelopment for housing.
+2. Health 3.
+Heritage Depends upon whether land is designated.
+4. Crime 5.
+Social 6.
+Biodiversity and Green Infrastructure 7.
+Environment and Landscape 8.
+Natural Resources May result in need to build elsewhere. and Flooding 9.
+Waste 10.
+Energy and Climate Change 11.
+Transport Retains current travel pattern.
 12. Employment Having no policy constrains growth by not promoting economic development and retaining inappropriate land for unviable use.

-13. Innovation Stifles enterprise and innovation by constraining change in economic conditions.

-14. Economic Structure Having no policy preserves the current situation and dissuades change.
+Stifles enterprise and innovation by 13.
+Innovation constraining change in economic conditions.
+Having no policy preserves the current 14.
+Economic Structure situation and dissuades change.